The goal of this project is to incentivize XR adoption in the best possible way we can imagine: open-source and on-chain.

 Serve Custom Data

 Reticulum VR Chat rooms

 The dlux token architecture is unique in that it uses worker nodes listening to every signed Hive Transaction (HTx) via hive-js (GitHub Source) to determine state.
 The can also perform actions on those signed HTx because the nodes have Hive Credentials (HC), which they can use to place the transaction back into the HIVE transaction stream.

 DLUX nodes form a consensus.
 And can even collectively hold the keys to their HIVE funding accounts using multi-signature account authorities.

 dlux Node listening to HTx

-dlux nodes use steem-state, are super easy to run, and can do things like:
+dlux nodes use a hive block processor, are super easy to run, and can do things like: